Growth Hormone Blood Test

 • A genetic disease called the McCune-Albright syndrome

 Most of the time, an excess of the growth hormone is associated with a benign tumor located in the somatotroph cells of the pituitary gland.
 Lung tumors or pancreatic islets of Langerhans also have, as a result, an increase in the growth hormone.
-This happens because these tumors produce the peptide called GHRH, stimulating the somatotrophs.
+This happens because these tumors produce a peptide called GHRH, stimulating the somatotrophs.

 There are also rare cases when tumors produce GH in tissues that generally do not make and synthesize the hormone.
 Usually, children rarely develop these kinds of tumors that cause gigantism with acromegaly characteristics.

-The typical characteristics of Acromegaly consist in the over-development of different parts of cartilages, muscles, tissues, parts of the body such as feet, hands, and facial features like the nose or the chin and jaw.
+The typical characteristics of Acromegaly consist of the over-development of different parts of cartilages, muscles, tissues, parts of the body such as feet, hands, and facial features like the nose or the chin and jaw.
 Organs also increase in size; following skeletal and muscle development, kidneys, heart, liver, or tongue will be enhanced.

 • Hypertension